semperos/ArrayLangCourse/docs/bqn/basic-syntax-and-arithmetic.md

 # Basic syntax

 ## Functions and arguments
-APL has two-argument, infix functions.
+BQN has two-argument, infix functions.
 These are called <dfn>dyadic</dfn> functions.

 ```BQN
       3 × 5